Jeck0v/FastApi-Crud-Firebase/README.md

 - [Firebase](https://firebase.google.com/)
 <hr>

-Retrieve your .json file from firebase and put it in the auth folder Then start the project
+Retrieve your .json file from firebase and put it in the auth folder and the path to the json in docker-compose.yml. <br>
+Then start the project
 ```bash
 docker-compose up --build